nickmorales/imagebreed_dockerfile/README.md

 Please check the [changelog](https://github.com/nickmorales/breedbase_dockerfile/wiki/Changelog) for update information.

-### Prereqs
+### Prerequisites

 - You need Docker and docker-compose installed on a machine with at least 8GB RAM and 50GB of disk.

-### Breedbase Configuration

-- TO BEGIN you don't need to change anything, but in actual production setting you will want to write an `sgn_local.conf` file specific to your service.
-A [template](./sgn_local_docker.conf) is provided in the breedbase_dockerfile repo.
-Your personal `sgn_local.conf` can be mounted in the `docker-compose.yml`, where a commented-out example is given.

-- IMPORTANT: to maintain persistent data directories mounted, use the bind mounts via the `docker-compose.yml` and ensure the directories exist on your machine with the proper permissions.
-Most critically, create the `${HOME}/archive`, `${HOME}/images`, `${HOME}/pgdata` directories on your host machine!
-The `prepare_host.sh` script can give guidance to permissions.
-Example commented-out bind mounts are given in the `docker-compose.yml`.

 ## Start the Service

-- To start the service, simply change directories to where the provided `docker-compose.yml` file is located, then:
+- To start the service, simply change directories to where the provided `docker-compose.yml` file is located (you can simply copy-paste the provided `docker-compose.yml` onto your own computer or you can git clone this repository), then:

     ```bash
     docker-compose up -d breedbase